surrounded by so many 200-foot tall wind turbines that it has become

 The Bluebonnet also saw some shady dealings.
 Not long after the Army

-base, the federal government brought conspiracy charges against two men for
+base, the federal government brought conspiracy charges against

-revealed that delivery of the illicit money
+flying field.
+Testimony revealed that delivery of the illicit money

 place in a room at the Bluebonnet.

 Starting in early 1943, the field began training women pilots.
 Most

 of them arrived by train and walked to the nearby Bluebonnet, where

 they spent their first night before reporting for duty at Avenger.